hadasah/scaling_laws/README.md

 ## Reproducing Figures

-Use `scaling/<COLAB NAME TODO>` to reprooduce the figures in the paper.
+Use `scaling/<COLAB NAME TODO>` to reproduce the figures in the paper.
 Figures are also in the `scaling/` folder.

 ## Checkpoints